no-ai-labs/.github/profile/README.md

 All of our projects are manually operated by humans.
 If you think anything here runs automatically, you're mistaken.
 Every single action requires direct human intervention and manual execution.

+## Our Mission

+At No AI Labs, our mission is to preserve the art of manual labor in a digital age.
+We dream of a future where AI does less and humans do more.

+## Careers

+We’re always hiring humans.
+Must be capable of clicking buttons.
+AI need not apply.

 ## Our Projects

 ### 🌶️ [Spice](https://github.com/no-ai-labs/spice)